 Key technical features

-- Utilises Sentinel-1 radar data which is collected routinely every 12 days at 90 metre resolution.
+- ISBAS utilises Sentinel-1 radar data which is collected routinely every 6-12 days and processed at 20 metre resolution.

 - Ability to measure millimetric rates of land subsidence and uplift.